 - You should upgrade to the latest Skype.
 Use "Help/Check for upgrades" in Skype or download from their web site.

 - Create or designate a "conference master" account.
-This account needs to have “Skype Premium” which is free for one week, and then either $8/month or $5/day.
-The day pass works fine if you do rare meetings.
+(Skype no longer needs a Premium account for this but calls are limited to 4 hours/day and 100hrs/month.)
 I also recommend you have some money in the Skype account for outbound calling, see below.

 - The conference master should learn the UI of multi-party calling.
 They must be on Windows or a Mac.
 (Sadly, for now, only Windows is recommended.)
 The UI is slightly different, annoyingly.
 Read Skype's instructions for windows or Mac.
 They also have some how-to videos.
 The hard reality is that the Windows version is more advanced.
-Don't learn the UI during the conference — in particular make sure you know how to deal with late callers or re-adding bounced people because it can happen.
+Don't learn the UI during the conference -- in particular make sure you know how to deal with late callers or re-adding bounced people because it can happen.

 - The conference master should have a decently high-powered PC, especially if having 4 or more remotes.